-- multidisciplinary major in arts, media and culture, BA degree - double concentration in arts, media and culture, BA degree Programs, Activities, and Facilities Students are encouraged to participate fully in the activities and programs offered in the art and design, media and communication, music, and theatre departments.
-In particular, students are encouraged to participate in the London travel study.
-Job Opportunities Graduates in arts, media and culture have pursued careers such as education, film production, print, and interactive industry.
+- game development major-art stream - game development major music and sound design stream - game development major software development stream - game development major game design stream - game development concentration or minor Note: This program is offered under the written consent of the Minister of Advanced Education effective June 5, 2019, having undergone a quality assessment process and been found to meet the criteria established by the minister.
+Nevertheless, prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (for example, acceptable to potential employers, professional licensing bodies, or other educational institutions).
 General Studies A student may choose to pursue a BA or a BSc in general studies.
 These programs incorporate academic study in a combination of disciplines.
 This is particularly suitable for students whose areas of interest extend beyond the usual disciplinary boundaries.
 A BA in general studies is available by combining a minimum of two minors (24 sem. hrs. each), at least one of which is not a natural or applied science.
 A BSc in general studies is available by combining a minimum of two minors (24 sem. hrs. each), both of which must be in the natural sciences.
 For more depth, students may choose to do a concentration (30 sem. hrs.) in one or both cases.
 Minor and concentration requirements are listed under the various disciplines.
 Program Checklists and Requirements:

-• major in general studies, BA degree

-Media and Communication

-Department of Media and Communication Bill Strom, Ph.D., Chair

-To study communication is to investigate how people understand, influence, and relate to each other through the creation and co-creation of messages in diverse contexts and situations.
+• major in general studies, BA degree Media + Communication Department of Media + Communication Kevin Schut, Ph.D., Chair To study communication is to investigate how people understand, influence, and relate to each other through the creation and co-creation of messages in diverse contexts and situations.
 Students in this program examine and gain experience in the power, creativity, and responsibilities of media communication, leadership communication, and professional writing.
 The Department offers opportunity for on- and off-campus practica and co-op work opportunities to help students bridge the gap between university and career-related professional experience.
 The program is rooted in critical thinking and Christian ethics with the goal to develop leaders of integrity, wisdom, and honesty.
 The Department of Media and Communication features a liberal arts curriculum that emphasizes and assists students to think, create, write, lead, and speak well and offers the opportunity for skill development in numerous communication contexts.
 The Department offers:

-- A major in media and communication with a choice of four streams: general, media communication, leadership communication, and professional writing, leading to a BA degree. - A major in corporate communication (in conjunction with the School of Business); Note: This program is offered under the written consent of the Minister of Advanced Education effective May 27, 2010, having undergone a quality assessment process and been found to meet the criteria established by the minister.
+A major in media and communication with a choice of four streams: general, media communication, leadership communication, - and professional writing, leading to a BA degree. - A major in corporate communication (in conjunction with the School of Business); Note: This program is offered under the written consent of the Minister of Advanced Education effective May 27, 2010, having undergone a quality assessment process and been found to meet the criteria established by the minister.
 Nevertheless, prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (for example, acceptable to potential employers, professional licensing bodies, or other educational institutions). - A concentration in media and communication. - A concentration in media and communication: film studies. - A minor in media and communication. - A minor in media and communication: film studies. - A minor in media and communication: professional writing.
 Program Checklists and Requirements: